-- 1. Turn off everything (unless instructed otherwise).

-- 2. Attach all cables to the devices.

-- 3. Attach the signal cables to the connectors.

-- 4. Attach the power cords to the outlets.

-- 5. Turn on the devices.
+- 1. Turn off everything (unless instructed otherwise). - 2.
+Attach all cables to the devices. - 3.
+Attach the signal cables to the connectors. - 4.
+For AC power, attach the power cords to the outlets. - 5.
+For racks with a DC power distribution panel (PDP), restore the power from the Customer's DC power source and turn on the circuit breakers located in the PDP. - 6.
+Turn on the devices.